Roscoe Conkling: Grant administration

-Conkling actively supported the Ulysses S. Grant administration and its policy in Santo Domingo, including the Treaty of Santo Domingo.
+Conkling actively supported the Ulysses S. Grant administration and its policy in Santo Domingo, including the Annexation of Santo Domingo.
 He became known as the "Warwick of the [Grant] Administration."

-During the Franco-Prussian War, Conkling expressed his sympathies with the German side, arguing that Napoleon III’s support of the Confederates in the Civil War had made him the enemy of the United States.
-Nevertheless, Conkling defended the administration from Charles Sumner’s charges of violating neutrality by selling arms to France.
+During the Franco-Prussian War, Conkling expressed his sympathies with the German side, arguing that Napoleon III's support of the Confederates in the Civil War had made him the enemy of the United States.
+Nevertheless, Conkling defended the administration from Charles Sumner's charges of violating neutrality by selling arms to France.

 In 1870, New York elected its first Democratic legislature since the War.
 When the new legislature repealed and rescinded its prior resolution ratifying the Fifteenth Amendment to the United States Constitution, Conkling spoke out against it.
 He actively worked for the passage of the Civil Rights Act of 1875, opposing attempts by Senator Allen Thurman to water down its provisions.

-In the 43rd United States Congress, Conkling opposed federal relief for the Boston Fire of 1872, efforts to establish a uniform national system of bankruptcy law, and an increase in congressional salaries.
-He spoke against seating Republican Senator Alexander Caldwell of Kansas, who stood accused of bribery and ultimately resigned.
+In the 43rd United States Congress, Conkling opposed federal relief for the Great Boston Fire of 1872, efforts to establish a uniform national system of bankruptcy law, and an increase in congressional salaries.
+He spoke against seating Republican senator Alexander Caldwell of Kansas, who stood accused of bribery and ultimately resigned.
 He served on the committees on Foreign Relations, Commerce, and the Judiciary, and chaired the committee on the Revision of Laws.

 In 1873, after the death of Chief Justice Salmon P. Chase, President Grant urged him to accept an appointment to the seat, but Conkling declined.
 He stated, "I could not take the place, for I would be forever gnawing my chains."
 Instead, Grant nominated George Henry Williams, who was rejected by the Senate.
 Conkling declined once more, and Grant appointed Morrison Waite, who was confirmed.

+Credit Mobilier scandal

+In September 1872, the New York newspaper The Sun reported that many Republican politicians were bribed by Union Pacific Railroad and Credit Mobilier.
+Later on the House created the Poland Committee to investigate these accusations.
+In December 1872, the committee received allegations on many high-tier Republican officials, including Conkling.
+By February 1873, the committee was convinced that they should share this information with the Senate.
+The Senate created the Morrill committee (named after Lot M. Morrill) to help with the investigation.
+Conkling's testimony convinced the Morrill Committee to clear his name from the charges.

 1873 election

-After the Democratic victories in the 1870 state elections, Conkling’s political future was uncertain.
+After the Democratic victories in the 1870 state elections, Conkling's political future was uncertain.
 Conkling privately told friends he did not expect re-election.
 He was offered a $50,000 yearly salary as a law partner in New York City but turned it down.
 However, after victories in 1871 and 1872, Conkling was re-elected without much competition or fanfare.